Saniya Sethi

 Similar to the previous evaluation, the objective of the Qualitative Usability Evaluation was to test the user journey of Zara's website using 2 defined tasks.
 We aimed to gather a deeper understanding of the gaps between what the participants were doing and saying.

 Based on the common findings from the quantitative evaluation and what we discovered from the heuristics issues, the tasks related to what the participants would see, do, think, and feel.
-To help us achieve that, we also involved the think-aloud technique as a robust and flexible way to assist the participants in opening up while completing the tasks.
+To help us achieve that, we also used the think-aloud technique as a robust and flexible way to assist the participants in opening up while completing the tasks.
 Below are the tasks that we set out.

 Key findings: